littlemooon/mowgli/README.md

 });
 ```

-Both state and actions can be defined in an arbitrarily deep tree:
+Both state and actions can be defined in an arbitrary tree:
 ```
 const state = new State({
 	myNamespace: {